 Stay PCI Compliant

 PCI stands for Payment Card Industry.
 This means that the PCI Compliance security standards are set by the credit card companies themselves – not your individual payment provider.
-All merchants that handle cardholder information have to be PCI compliant.
+All businesses that handle cardholder information have to be PCI compliant.
 That means that if you store card payment information, the customer’s data is being securely stored.

 Find the Best Merchant Services Provider for Your Business